-Some websites already started to accept bitcoins or other cryptocurrencies as payment method.
+Some websites already started to accept bitcoins or other cryptocurrencies as a payment method.
 And big exchanges for trading were starting to rise.
-There is also some stories about cryptocurrencies being used in the dark web.
-Many cryptocoins have been seized by the authority after several take downs.
+There are also some stories about cryptocurrencies being used on the dark web.
+Many crypto coins have been seized by the authority after several takedowns.

 First bitcoin crash

-2013 was starting good for the bitcoin.
-There was several millions of dollars of transactions of cryptocurrencies.
+2013 was starting well for the bitcoin.
+There were several millions of dollars of transactions of cryptocurrencies.

 One very big even is the Mt.
 Gox breach.
-We don’t know exactly what happened, but all the users of the exchange website lost their bitcoins.
+We do not know exactly what happened, but all the users of the exchange website lost their bitcoins.
 That is almost a million bitcoin that was lost.
 The exchange filed for bankruptcy shortly after this.

 In 2013, Thailand banned bitcoins.
 In 2014, China forbid all Chinese banks to use bitcoins.
 Moreover, in China, exchanging crypto-currencies for real goods was already illegal since 2009.
 This made the price of the bitcoin fall down significantly.
 Bitcoin price has been falling before this point.
 But from this point, its price had almost continuously been falling until 2015.

 New rise, Ethereum and Initial Coin Offerings (ICOs)